kujotaroooo/sql-scanner-attack/README.md

 C:\myprojloc>python sqli_scanner.py "https://archivewordz.fwh.is/database.php?id=1"

+NOTE!

+YOU CANT ATTACK A WEBSITE WITH JUST THE MAIN LINK OR LANDING PAGE MAKE SURE THE FILE PATH IS CONNECTED TO DATABASE

 Do NOT scan or test websites without permission.

 This tool is designed for ethical hacking, penetration testing training, and bug bounty practice under legal boundaries.